vivax3794/BrainCrush/README.md

 Function title _syntax_ `function Name (Function Code)` The `Function Code` is what you need to add to the buffer.

 When the docs talk about _return_ it means that those value will be written at the current cell, and the cell to it's right

+# Current interpreters for BrainCrush

+First interpreter for BrainCrush create by me, [BCrushPy](https://github.com/vivax3794/BCrushPy) Still a work in progress.

 # Example Programs